Discovery Call Script: The Proven Framework to Qualify Leads in 30 Minutes

 Discovery calls are the make-or-break moment in sales.

 Do it right, and you’ll fast-track deals.
-Do it wrong, and you’ll waste hours on unqualified leads.
+Do it wrong, and you’ll waste hours chasing unqualified leads.

 The key?
-A structured, agenda-driven conversation that respects the prospect’s time while ruthlessly uncovering fit.
+A structured, agenda-driven conversation that respects the prospect’s time while uncovering true fit.

-Below, we break down a battle-tested discovery call framework—used by top SaaS and enterprise teams—to help you close more deals in 30 minutes or less.
+Below, we break down a 5-part discovery call script—used by top SaaS and B2B sales teams—that helps you qualify leads faster, close deals in 30 minutes or less, and build trust from the very first conversation.

 The #1 mistake salespeople make: Jumping into demos or pitches before diagnosing the prospect’s pain.